Murphy’s Law: Anything that CAN go wrong WILL go wrong- usually at the worst possible time.

 She was free.

-She’d whinnied, “Where are you?” and Menessen had whinnied back his location.
+She’d whinnied, “Where are you?” and Menesson had whinnied back his location.
 She’d been running parallel to the barn doors, but, unable to slow or stop due to sheet ice, had glided by that entrance, all four legs planted on Nature’s ‘rink,’ mane flying- the very picture of a child’s rocking horse come to life.
 But her windborne sexual perfume, powerful and intoxicating, had wafted inside, irresistible, and yet---- their stallion was familiar with the usual preparations for mounting a mare.
 His situation now didn’t match what the choreography had always been before.
 So he stayed put, while continuing to enthusiastically appreciate her pungent perfume.
-Menessen is nothing if not well mannered.
+Menesson is nothing if not well mannered.

 This highly improbable situation reminded me again to